eduardz1/Bachelor-Thesis/chapters/digital-twins.typ

   ) <dtschema>

     == Applications
-    Digital Twins are already extensively used in a wide range of fields, ranging from power generation equipment - like large engines, and power generation turbines - to establish timeframes for regularly scheduled maintenance, to the health industry where they can be used to profile patients and help tracking a variety of health indicators. @dtibm
+    Digital Twins are already extensively employed in a wide range of fields, ranging from power generation equipment (like large engines, and power generation turbines) to establishing timeframes for regularly scheduled maintenance, to the health industry where they can be used to profile patients and help track a variety of health indicators. @dtibm

-    For example M. Wiens, T. Meyer, and P. Thomas describes @fmi, in the context of introducing the FMI (@fmi-chapter) standard due to the need for a full-system simulation model, a digital twin of a hydrogen generator based on wind-turbine energy, a field where a high degree of modularity is observed.
-In this case, the digital twins allow for operational optimizations and error detection.
+    For instance M. Wiens, T. Meyer, and P. Thomas describes @fmi, in the context of introducing the FMI (@fmi-section) standard in light of the need for a full-system simulation model, a digital twin of a hydrogen generator based on wind-turbine energy, a field where a high degree of modularity is observed.
+In this case, the digital twin allows for operational optimizations and error detection.

     == Twinning by Construction
     Digital twins that mirror a structure that does not change over time, also referred to as static digital twins, are said to be _twinned-by-construction_ if the initialization of the digital system ensures the twinning property @tbc.
 When the PT evolves over time, self-adaptation will play a crucial role in ensuring the twinning property.